Audacy

-Audacy, previously known as Radio.com, is a free broadcast and Internet radio platform owned by the namesake company Audacy, Inc. (formerly known as Entercom).
-The Audacy platform functions as a music recommender system and is the national umbrella brand for the company’s radio network aggregating its over 235 local radio stations across the United States.
-In addition, the service includes thousands of podcasts, created for the platform, hosted elsewhere, or station programming on demand.
-It was originally created by CBS Radio and was acquired by the former Entercom as part of the company's takeover of CBS Radio.
-The service's main competitors are rival station group iHeartMedia's iHeartRadio, and TuneIn.
-Audacy is available online, via mobile devices, and devices such as Chromecast and Amazon Fire TV.
+Audacy, previously known as Radio.com, is a free broadcast and Internet radio platform developed by the namesake company Audacy, Inc. (formerly known as Entercom).
+The Audacy platform functions as a music recommender system and is the national umbrella brand for the company's radio network aggregating its over 235 local radio stations across the United States.
+In addition, the service includes thousands of podcasts created for the platform, hosted elsewhere or station programming on demand.
+It was initially developed by CBS Radio and was acquired by the former Entercom as part of the company's takeover of CBS Radio.
+The service's main competitors are rival station groups iHeartMedia's iHeartRadio and TuneIn.
+Audacy is available online via mobile devices and devices such as Chromecast and Amazon Fire TV.

 History

-The radio.com domain was formerly owned by CNET Networks, which purchased it and tv.com from the nonprofit Internet Multicasting Service for $30,000 in 1996.
+The radio.com domain was formerly owned by CNET Networks, which purchased it, and tv.com from the nonprofit Internet Multicasting Service for $30,000 in 1996.
 CNET, and in turn the radio.com domain, was acquired by CBS Corporation (the parent company of CBS Radio at the time) in 2008.

 Radio.com launched on July 16, 2010, under CBS Radio.
 It was originally launched as a central website to stream all of CBS's then 130 radio stations, Last.fm and other CBS properties.
-Among the original features were currently playing information, song history, station and genre searches, presets, blogs, newsfeeds, and social media tools.
+The original features were currently-playing information, song history, station and genre search, presets, blogs, newsfeeds, and social media tools.
 Later that year the service launched its first app for iOS.
 In addition the service added custom channels and music from AOL Radio and Yahoo Music.
 In 2015, the service added a music video streaming option.
 These deals eventually ended quietly, especially after AOL and Yahoo's mergers into Oath.

 Entercom acquired CBS Radio, including Radio.com, on November 17, 2017.

-Throughout early and mid-2018, disparate individual mobile apps and sites for Entercom's legacy stations (sometimes developed outside Entercom by local third parties for individual stations, and often not being hosted universally by one provider) were withdrawn from the iTunes Store and Google Play, uniting all of Entercom's web and mobile efforts for their properties solely under the Radio.com app and website.
+Throughout early and mid-2018, disparate individual mobile apps and sites for Entercom's legacy stations (sometimes developed outside Entercom by local third parties for individual stations and often not being hosted universally by one provider) were withdrawn from the iTunes Store and Google Play, uniting all of Entercom's web and mobile efforts for their properties solely under the Radio.com app and website.
 The CBS Radio stations, which were part of "CBS Local" sites with their former sister television stations, also saw their main web presences moved to sub-domains of Radio.com.
 Some of the former CBS Local domains in markets where CBS only had radio stations remained online until late 2021 despite no longer hosting local radio content, instead carrying content from the nearest CBS-owned television station.